microsoft/Product-Recommendations/getting-started.md

 ### 3.3 Upload catalog file and usage files.
 To upload your files to Azure Blob Storage, you may do it programmatically, or use a tool like [Microsoft Azure Storage Explorer](http://storageexplorer.com/).

-Make sure that the usage files are all in the same virtual folder.
+**Place all usage files in the same virtual folder.** For instance, they could be under a folder named *usage*.
-For instance, the could be under a folder named *usage*.
+No other files should be in that folder.
+The catalog file can be placed anywhere else (including directly in the container).

 ## Step 4: Train a new Recommendations Model